Level 2 Diploma

-This introductory course is excellent preparation for the Level 3 Diploma in Veterinary Nursing – the qualification you’ll need to become a fully qualified veterinary nurse.
-It’s a well-recognised qualification in its own right, even if you don’t progress to Level 3.
+This apprenticeship is excellent preparation for the VetSkill Level 3 Diploma in Veterinary Nursing (Companion Animal) – the qualification you will need to become a fully qualified veterinary nurse, which is also available at Reaseheath.

-This course could help you get a job working in a veterinary practice as a nursing assistant or within animal welfare and rescue, boarding kennels and catteries, pet stores or grooming parlours.
+The Level 2, however, is a well-recognised qualification in its own right and could help you secure a job working in a veterinary practice as a nursing assistant, or within animal welfare and rescue, boarding kennels and catteries, pet stores or grooming parlours.

 What will I study?